flathub/org.freedesktop.LinuxAudio.BaseExtension/README.md

 applications have to use the same runtime so you should consider this when upgrading the runtime on your application flatpak.

-As of writing 19.08 is deprecated.
+As of writing 20.08 and older are deprecated.

 When moving to a more recent Freedestkop, branches will have to be created to keep the older versions of the plugins available.
 As an